-The Company leases one facility in Berkeley, California under an operating lease that has a remaining lease term of eleven years.
-The Company also leases one facility in Oss, the Netherlands under an operating lease that expires in December 2020.
-Both leases contain an option to extend for an additional term, however, the Company is not reasonably certain to exercise the option for either lease.
+The Company leases one facility in Berkeley, California under an operating lease that has a remaining lease term of approximately 10 years.
+The Company also leases one facility in Oss, the Netherlands, under an operating lease that expires in December 2020.
+Both leases contain an option to extend for an additional term, however, the Company is not reasonably certain to exercise the option for the Berkeley lease and the Company will not be exercising the option for the Oss lease due to the planned closure of the facility.
+Refer to footnote 10 "Restructuring and Related Expense" for additional information.

-The Company is subleasing approximately 30,885 square feet in its Berkeley facility under subleases that expire on or prior to December 31, 2020.
-Sublease income was \$0.4 million for the three months ended March 31, 2019.
+The Company is subleasing approximately 26,552 square feet in its Berkeley facility under subleases that expire on or prior to December 31, 2020.
+Sublease income was \$0.4 million for each of the three months ended March 31, 2020 and 2019.

 During 2016, the Company established a letter of credit with Bank of America Merrill Lynch as security for the Berkeley lease in the amount of \$0.5 million.
-The letter of credit is collateralized by a certificate of deposit for \$0.5 million which has been included in restricted cash in the consolidated balance sheet as of March 31, 2019.
+The letter of credit is collateralized by a certificate of deposit for \$0.5 million which has been included in restricted cash in the consolidated balance sheet as of March 31, 2020.